Pegasus Manufacturing looking to expand production

 Galesburg area vocational director John Houston says it’s a way to remind people that a trade job is a good option after high school, just like college.

-“We’re giving that experience to a student and then trying to turn around and tell them there is a viable option to get gainfully employed right here,” says Houston, “Grow our own.”
+“We’re giving that experience to a student and then trying to turn around and tell them there is a viable option to get gainfully employed right here,” Houston said.
+“Grow our own.”

 The labor shortages on top of supply chain issues have made the company plan far ahead when it comes to purchasing supplies.
 In addition to that, a looming strike at John Deere has the company hoping they can avoid any side effects.